Adolis García Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 29th in MLB with a collective 7.4 strikeouts per nine innings.
+- The pitching staff for the Athletics has a collective 7.3 K/9, the second-worst in MLB.

-- The Athletics have a 7.53 team ERA that ranks last among all league pitching staffs.
+- The Athletics' 8.08 team ERA ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to surrender the most home runs in baseball (35 total, 1.8 per game).
+- Athletics pitchers combine to give up the most home runs in baseball (39 total, 1.9 per game).

-- Fujinami gets the start for the Athletics, his fourth of the season.
-He is 0-3 with an 11.37 ERA and 10 strikeouts in 12 2/3 innings pitched.
+- The Athletics will send Muller (0-1) to the mound to make his fifth start of the season.
+He is 0-1 with a 7.23 ERA and 14 strikeouts in 18 2/3 innings pitched.

-- The right-hander last appeared in relief on Saturday, when he threw 2/3 innings against the Texas Rangers while giving up hits.
+- In his last time out on Tuesday, the left-hander threw four innings against the Chicago Cubs, allowing six earned runs while surrendering 13 hits.

-- The 29-year-old has amassed an ERA of 11.37, with 7.1 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .245 batting average against him.
+- In four games this season, the 25-year-old has amassed a 7.23 ERA and 6.7 strikeouts per nine innings, while giving up a batting average of .346 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.